-Sebastian Mühl, Dr. phil. des., is an art theorist, researcher and artist based in Berlin and Frankfurt am Main.
+Sebastian Mühl, Dr. phil. des., is an art theorist, researcher and artist based in Berlin and Klagenfurt.
 He is interested in the political dimensions of contemporary practices and the politico-aesthetic implications of artistic perceptions of modernity.
-In 2017, he completed a phd thesis on the revival of utopian thought in contemporary art.
-The project was an art theoretical critique of utopian thinking in modernological, participatory and art activist practices since the early 1990’s.
-His films and film-based visual art projects focus on the effects of the politico-aesthetic utopias of modernity.
+In 2018, he completed a phd thesis on the revival of utopian thought in contemporary art.
+His monograph Utopien der Gegenwartskunst.
+Geschichte und Kritik des utopischen Denkens in der Kunst nach 1989 is forthcoming with Transcript in Fall/ Winter 2019.
+The book is an art theoretical critique of utopian thinking in modernological, participatory and art activist practices since the early 1990’s.
+Mühls films and film-based visual art projects focus on the effects of the politico-aesthetic utopias of modernity.

-Mühls research interests include contemporary Critical Theory, Popular Culture, Political Theory and Aesthetics, but also Film Theory, Aesthetic Epistemologies, and the interplay of Art & Science and Art & Design.
+Mühls research interests include Contemporary Global Art History, Critical Theory, Political Theory and Aesthetics, but also Artistic Research, Aesthetic Epistemologies, and the interplay of Art & Science and Art & Design.

 From 2013 to 2017, Sebastian Mühl was Research Assistant to Prof. Dr. Juliane Rebentisch at Offenbach University of Art and Design.
 He completed a Meisterschüler programme at Leipzig Academy of Visual Arts.
 Mühl studied Fine Arts and Media Arts at HGB Leipzig and received a B.A. in Philosophy at HfPh München.
-He exhibited internationally and gave lectures, seminars and workshops at various academic institutions, e.g. HfG Offenbach, Goethe-Universität Frankfurt, Academy of Visual Arts Prague, University of Illinois at Chicago, and Alpen-Adria-Universität Klagenfurt.
+His work was exhibited internationally and screened at International Film Festivals, e.g. Berlinale.
+Mühl gave lectures, papers and seminars at various academic and cultural institutions, e.g. HfG Offenbach, Goethe-Universität Frankfurt, Academy of Visual Arts Prague, University of Illinois at Chicago, Nasher Sculpture Center Dallas, Yale University and Alpen-Adria-Universität Klagenfurt.